(2020) Local SEO for Dentists: The Playbook for #1 Rankings

-If your business isn’t listed in Google Maps, the top option will prefill with the business name you’ve entered.
+If your practice isn’t listed in Google Maps, the top option will prefill with the practice name you’ve entered.
 Click on that option and then click “Next” to proceed.

 Bonus Tip: How can I claim my Google My Business page if it’s already being managed by someone else?